 You can only use one featured image per blog post.
 For the images you use within the post, a generally accepted good practice is to add an image after every 350 words of text.

 So the number of images you should use depends on the length of your post.
-But that also depends on the type of post it is and the purpose of each image.
+But that also depends on what type of post it is and the purpose of each image.

 For how-to guides and product-led content, for example, you may have to add a graphic every couple of sentences.
-Using as many graphics, especially screenshots of the actual software if it’s a product like our AI writer helps readers to quickly familiarize with your product.
+Using as many graphics, especially screenshots of the actual software if it’s a product like our AI writer, helps readers to quickly familiarize themselves with your product.

-Instead of explaining it using words, the graphic above allows me to show readers where to click to edit the metadata in the Content At Scale app.
-Without the image, I would need a few sentences to explain that, and there would still be no guarantee my points across to everyone.
+Instead of explaining it using words, the graphic above allows me to show readers where to click to edit the metadata in the Content at Scale app.
+Without the image, I would need a few sentences to explain that, and there would still be no guarantee that my points would get across to everyone.